FutureShockco/crosswars.docs/game.md

 ## Gameplay

-There are 3 main components of gameplay in DrugWars.
+There are 3 main components of gameplay in CrossWars.
 As a player, you can produce, battle against other players, and participate in heists.
 Each of those components is a complex time managed part of the game with various parts to take into consideration.
 The components are also intertwined and there is no one without the other.
 You can not battle unless you produce units just as you can not participate in the heist if you do not have any drug resources produced.

 ## 4\.
 Gangs

-DrugWars can be played individually, as a single player with no ties to anyone.
+CrossWars can be played individually, as a single player with no ties to anyone.
 It can also be played with cooperation with others in groups that are called gangs.
-A player does not have to be a part of the gang to be able to play DrugWars but if he or she so chooses, there is no option of being in more than one gang.
+A player does not have to be a part of the gang to be able to play CrossWars but if he or she so chooses, there is no option of being in more than one gang.
 Once you are in a gang, you can still play as you would if you were not a part of it.
 You do not lose anything, you only gain.
 Different gangs have different rules of play and operate in various styles when it comes to wars and alliances with other gangs and there are many benefits a player gets by being a part of the gang.
 If you are in a gang, you do get a certain level of protection by other gang members in battles and your production of resources and units gets faster by gang buildings so your individual play benefits as well.
 You can create your own gang or join an existing one that is open to new members.
 There is currently a limit to how many members a gang can have that is set to 100\.
 Each gang has 3 different roles for members, boss, capo, and soldier.
 There is only one gang boss who assigns capo roles to soldiers.
 The boss upgrades gang buildings and has the final word in everything, capos are above soldiers and below boss in the chain of command while the soldiers are the lowest in the hierarchy.
 To learn where the gang information is located in the game and read the instructions of creating or joining the gang, click here: GANGS.

 ## 4.1 Creating a gang

 Instructions for creating a gang are located here: Create gang.
 If you have enough resources, you can start your own gang, name it as you wish and assign a logo to it.
-DrugWars discord server is at your service and will provide a chat room for your gang where you can talk to other members, discuss strategy and gameplay.
+CrossWars discord server is at your service and will provide a chat room for your gang where you can talk to other members, discuss strategy and gameplay.
 This is also the place where you can go into more details when it comes to approving applications of your new potential members.
 When you create a gang, you become its gang boss and can assign capo roles to your soldiers which will give them more power and authority over your gang.
 Consider alliances with other gangs and build a strong gang before starting wars with others to assure your victory.

 ## 4.2 Joining a gang